s9y/website_assets/README.md

 ## What to do with the build

 The build is created in the (new) directory `dist/` in the repository's directory.
-The files relate to other s9y repositories as follows:
+The files relate to other s9y repositories as follows (see note below):

 * `dist/blog/style.css` → `style.css` in https://github.com/s9y/theme_blog
 * `dist/blog/scripts/` → `scripts` in https://github.com/s9y/theme_blog
 * `dist/site/css/` → `css/` in https://github.com/s9y/s9y.github.io
 * `dist/site/scripts/` → `scripts/` in https://github.com/s9y/s9y.github.io
+* `dist/spartacus/css/` → `homepage/css/` in https://github.com/s9y/additional_plugins
+* `dist/spartacus/scripts/` → `homepage/scripts/` in https://github.com/s9y/additional_plugins

-**Note:** current development of `theme_blog` is done in the `relaunch` branch.
-Do *not* copy the production assets to the `master` branch there, the theme is deployed automatically!
-Also note that the exact location of the production assets for spartacus is yet to be determined.
+**Note:** current development of `theme_blog` is done in the `relaunch` branch, current developement for the spartacus site is done in the `spartacus-relaunch` branch of `additional_plugins`.
+Do *not* copy the production assets to the `master` branches there, both theme and sparatcus is deployed automatically!

 ## Linting